asiamina/CyberWarner/README.md

-# KeepSafe
+# KeepSafe: A Sonfication Sandbox
-Sonfication NSF Grant Project IRB 504763
+A project funded by National Science foundation (NSF)

 For installation instructions, see "User Installlation Guide"